Regatta Stream Stories - Safety Information

 5.5 Actions

-The Site Manager will assess the situation.
-If necessary, he/she will call emergency services using 999 by mobile phone or, if necessary, from fixed lines available at Reading Rowing Club, the Holiday Inn or the Rivermead Leisure Centre.
+The Grounds/Site Manager will assess the situation.
+If necessary, he/she will call emergency services using 999 by mobile phone or, if necessary, from fixed lines available at Reading Rowing Club or the Rivermead Leisure Centre.
 If there is a fire in the Rowing Club or the Marquee, he/she will initially order local evacuation.
 If the emergency may require the stopping of racing or general evacuation, he/she will inform the Regatta Chairman.
-They will agree appropriate action.
+They will agree appropriate action(s).

 5.6 Emergency Services Access